On the Fundamental Tradeoff of Integrated Sensing and Communications Under Gaussian Channels: Main Results

-\begin{IEEEproof} The points in \eqref{trivial_points} and \eqref{cool_points} are obviously achievable (but note that in certain scenarios we may have $R_1=0$ or $\epsilon_1=\infty$).
-The line segment connecting $P_{\rm SC}$ and $P_{\rm CS}$ can be achieved by using the celebrated time-sharing strategy \cite[Chap.~4]{nit}, namely applying the strategy corresponding to $P_{\rm SC}$ with probability $p_1$, while applying the strategy corresponding to $P_{\rm CS}$ with probability $1-p_1$.
-Hence the proof is completed. \end{IEEEproof} \end{proposition}
+\begin{IEEEproof} The points in \eqref{cool_points} are obviously achievable (but note that in certain scenarios we may have $R_{\rm SC}=0$ or $\epsilon_{\rm CS}=\infty$).
+The line segment connecting $P_{\rm SC}$ and $P_{\rm CS}$ (characterized by \eqref{line_connection}) can be achieved by using the celebrated time-sharing strategy \cite[Chap.~4]{nit}, namely applying the strategy corresponding to $P_{\rm SC}$ with probability $p_1$, while applying the strategy corresponding to $P_{\rm CS}$ with probability $1-p_1$.
+This completes the proof. \end{IEEEproof} \end{proposition}

-According to Proposition \ref{prop:pentagon}, in general, \ac{crb}-rate regions take the form illustrated in Fig.~\ref{fig:pentagon_inner_bound}.
-Naturally, a detailed characterization of the points $P_{\rm SC}$ and $P_{\rm CS}$ is desired.
-To achieve this, we first take a little detour, and derive the general form of the \ac{bfim} as follows.